akka/akka-projection/akka-edge-docs/src/main/paradox/overview.md

 @@@ note
 Currently, the event replication mechanism requires Event Sourced entities as the source on the producer side.
-Something similar could be implemented for Akka's Durable State entities, but that is currently not supported.
+Replication of Akka's Durable State entities is currently not supported.
 @@@

 ## Dynamic filters